What is ransomware, why is it such an effective method of attack, and how can you protect your organization against it?

 Data Backup and Recovery

 The best Cloud Data Backup and Recovery platforms will allow businesses to recover data in the case of a disaster, will be available anytime, and will be easily integrated with existing cloud applications and endpoint devices, with a secure and stable global cloud infrastructure.
-Cloud data backup and recovery is an important tools to remediating against Ransomware.
+Cloud data backup and recovery is an important tool to remediating against ransomware.

 Don’t Let Ransomware Damage Your Organization